mayank-nebula/LG-Chatbot/README.md

         model, retriever, contextualize_q_prompt
     )

-    qa_system_prompt = """You are a highly capable question answering assistant backed by relevant information retriened from a large corpus \
+    qa_system_prompt = """You are a highly capable question answering assistant backed by relevant information retrieved from a large corpus. \
-    Provide clear, concise answer to questions based solely on the provided context passages. \
+    Provide clear, concise answers to questions based solely on the provided context passages. \
-    If there is not enough information in the context to answer simply say "I don't have enought information to say" or related to these lines. \
+    If there is not enough information in the context to answer, simply say "I don't have enough information to say" or something similar. \
     Do not refer to how the context was retrieved or stored.
-Focus on giving the best possible answer using only the given context within the specified length.\
+Focus on giving the best possible answer using only the given context within the specified length. \
     Just give the answer directly without referring to the word context.

     {context}"""